 People have a right to defend themselves, their families, and their livestock from animals.
-But unless your dog was posing an immediate threat, there was probably no legal justification for shooting her.
-This is true even though you may have been violating a leash law by allowing your dog to wander onto your neighbor's property.
+But unless a dog who wanders onto a neighbor's property was posing an immediate threat, there is probably no legal justification for shooting them.
+Unfortunately, that doesn't stop some people from pulling out a weapon and killing a neighborhood dog (or cat or other pet).

-For more on small claims court, see Nolo's Small Claims Court Resource Center.
+For more see Nolo's Small Claims Court Resource Center.